GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 Setting props is done through functions `initModelProps($componentVariation, &$props)` and `initRequestProps($componentVariation, &$props)`.
 A prop must be implemented in either function, but not on both of them. `initRequestProps` is used for defining props that depend directly on the requested URL, such as adding a classname `post-{id}` to prop `"class"`, where `{id}` is the ID of the requested post on that URL. `initModelProps` is used for everything else.

 Setting props is done at the very beginning: Immediately after obtaining the component hierarchy, PoP Engine will invoke these 2 functions **before anything else** (i.e. before getting the configuration, fetching database data, etc).
-Hence, with the exception of the functions to create the component hierarchy (i.e. `getSubmodules` and those inner functions invoked by `getSubmodules`), every function in the `ComponentProcessor` can receive `$props`.
+Hence, with the exception of the functions to create the component hierarchy (i.e. `getSubComponentVariations` and those inner functions invoked by `getSubComponentVariations`), every function in the `ComponentProcessor` can receive `$props`.

 `initModelProps` and `initRequestProps` store the props under parameter `$props`, hence it is passed by reference.
 In all other functions, `$props` may also be passed by reference, but only for performance issues, to not duplicate the object in memory.